rob-myers/rob-myers.github.io/docs/plan.md

   - ✅ Fix dark mode by not inverting Tabs
       - apply filter provides new context for position fixed
   - ✅ article styling missing on SSR
-  - 🚧 Fix top bar vertical align in large viewport
+  - ✅ Fix top bar vertical align in large viewport
-  - change icons
+  - ✅ change icons
     - dark mode icon
     - mini nav central icon
   - Terminal migration
     - Simplify in original repo
     - Copy across and get working
-  - Continue migration
+  - Show GitHub comments from the-last-redoubt issues
+  - Can redirect to GitHub the-last-redoubt issues

-- can toggle NPC speech bubbles
+- 🚧 can toggle NPC speech bubbles
-  - 🚧 can attach html at world point
+  - ✅ can attach/remove html at world point
-  - can attach html to bot
+  - 🚧 can attach/remove html to npc
+  - shell function converts text to speech bubble

 - pause/resume Tabs pause/resumes any sessions
   - pause/resume foreground and all background processes
   - npcs should pause/resume
+    - camera should pause/resume
   - try with some bots too

 - migrate to free icons